Gender bias on Wikipedia: Gender bias in content

 In 2016, Wagner et al. found that gender inequality manifests itself in Wikipedia's biographical content in multiple ways, including unequal thresholds for including an article on the person, topical bias, linguistic bias, and structural inequalities.
 The authors found that women with biographies on Wikipedia are slightly more notable than men on Wikipedia, and proposed three possible explanations for future research: 1) that editors are more likely to write about their own gender, 2) that men are more likely to create articles about themselves, and 3) that external sources make women less visible.
 As for topical bias, biographies about women tend to focus more on family-, gender-, and relationship-related topics.
 This is especially true for biographies of women born before 1900.
 The authors also found structural differences in terms of meta-data and hyperlinks, which have consequences for information-seeking activities.

 Article creation and deletion

-Of the roughly 1.5 million biographical articles on the English Wikipedia in 2021, only 19% were about women.
-The biographies that do exist are considerably more likely to be nominated for deletion than existing articles of men.
+Of the 1,960,452 biographical articles on the English Wikipedia in September 2023, only 385,236 or 19.65% were about women.